About this artwork

 Here, we see a portrait of the youngest son, George Coit; judging from his clothing, this was probably made during the same session as the group portrait (2019.454) after his father’s death.

 - 8 × 7 cm (3 1/4 × 2 3/4 in., plate); 9.3 × 16 × 1.5 cm (open case); 9.3 × 8 × 1 cm (case)

-- The W. Bruce and Delaney H. Lundberg Collection, restricted gift of The Phillip Leonian and Edith Rosenbaum Leonian Charitable Trust
+- The W. Bruce and Delaney H. Lundberg Collection, purchased with funds provided by The Phillip Leonian and Edith Rosenbaum Leonian Charitable Trust